 "I wish him a sixth World Championship, although he won't have it as easy as last year given the new points system: I doubt, however, that anyone will be able to beat Ferrari".

-On Monday 17 February 2003, surprisingly, the F2002 is faster than the F2003-GA.
+On Monday, February 17, 2003, surprisingly, the F2002 is faster than the F2003-GA.
 The car in which Michael Schumacher won the 2002 World Championship keeps the exuberance of its heir at bay.

 "For now”.

 The men of the Maranello team emphasise: the young F2003-GA has to grow and mature.
 The confrontation takes place at the Imola circuit.
 It is an equal challenge: Michael Schumacher alternates driving the two cars (the World Champion is the only one to have driven the new single-seater).
 Even the distance covered is similar: 34 laps with the F2003-GA, equal to 168 kilometres, 23 with the F2002 (113 kilometres).
 The stopwatch marks 0.185 seconds of difference, 1'21"795 versus 1'21"880.
-A minimal, normal and predictable difference, claim Ferrari.
-Predictable for the technicians, less so for the fans who had trembled seven days earlier at the Fiorano track to witness the F2003-GA's first outing.
+A minimal, normal and predictable difference, claims Ferrari.
+Predictable for the technicians, less so for the fans who seven days earlier at the Fiorano track were anxious to witness the F2003-GA's first outing.
 Armed with a stopwatch, they had followed the progress kilometre after kilometre, until the lap record had fallen seventeen times.
 At Imola they were expecting another exploit, especially after Monday's breakdown that had limited testing to just eight laps.
-A question of tyres, it seems.
-They both use the same Bridgestone, it is clear, but the development work is different: the current tyre is tailor-made for the F2002, the result of thousands of kilometres of testing in all weathers and on circuits all over the planet.
+A matter of tyres, it seems.
+They both use the same Bridgestones, it is clear, but the development work is different: the current tyre is tailor-made for the F2002, the result of thousands of kilometres of testing in all weathers and on circuits all over the planet.
 Finding the right tyre for the F2003-GA will take months of work, not to mention the development of mechanics, electronics and aerodynamics, so far only tested on the bench or in the wind tunnel.